Ynone

+An ynone structure.
+R1 can be any organic group, R2 can be any except hydrogen (see ynal).

 In organic chemistry, an ynone is an organic compound containing a ketone (>C=O) functional group and a C≡C triple bond.
+The simplest ynone is butynone.

-Many ynones are α,β-ynones, where the carbonyl and alkyne groups are conjugated.
-Capillin is a naturally occurring example.
-Some ynones are not conjugated.
+Many ynones are α,β-ynones, where the carbonyl and alkyne groups are one bond apart, allowing them to form a conjugated system.
+Capillin is a natural example of a doubly conjugated ynone.

+Non-conjugated ynones have additional sp^{3} carbon atoms between the carbonyl and alkyne groups which prevent conjugation.

 Synthesis of α,β-ynones

 One method for synthesizing ynones is the acyl substitution reaction of an alkynyldimethylaluminum with an acyl chloride.
 An alkynyldimethylaluminum compound is the reaction product of trimethylaluminum and a terminal alkyne.